BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_2_3d.md

     ![npm install](/img/devStories/vaporwearConfigurator/chapter_3d/18_install_dependency.png)
-1. She then replaced the `ArcRotateCamera` she'd been using temporarily with a `ShowroomCamera`. giving that camera a single arc-rotate state would cause it to behave exactly like an `ArcRotateCamera`.
+1. She then replaced the `ArcRotateCamera` she'd been using temporarily with a `ShowroomCamera`.
+Giving that camera a single arc-rotate state would cause it to behave exactly like an `ArcRotateCamera`.

     ![Make showroom camera](/img/devStories/vaporwearConfigurator/chapter_3d/19_make_showroom_camera.png)